-The AdaPilot website is dedicated to serving the Free Software, Open-Source, AdaPilot Community.
-Here you can link and download the source code, tools and libraries for the AdaPilot development environment and get the latest AdaPilot news, resources and training materials.
-It’s also the place to exchange, ideas, discuss and contribute with a large community of AdaPilot programmers.
+The AdaPilot website is dedicated to serving the Open-Source, AdaPilot Community.
+Here you can link to our Jira Suite to download the source code, tools and libraries for the AdaPilot development environment and to get the latest AdaPilot resources and training materials.
+Our Forum is the place to exchange, ideas, discuss and contribute with a large community of AdaPilot programmers.
 This website is a work in progress and may thus be incomplete and in continuous development through the adding of new updates and informations, it is a "live website".

-The AdaPilot website is maintained by LikeAbird, the driving force behind the reference hardware technology.
-AdaPilot is not part of Stock Flight Systems, AdaCore or ARM Ltd.
+Disclaimer: The AdaPilot website is maintained by LikeAbird, the driving force behind the reference hardware technology.
+AdaPilot is not part of Stock Flight Systems, AdaCore, Consunova or ARM Ltd.